 Security Cameras for Florida & West Palm Beach Area

-A security camera system basically consists of a number of security cameras, a digital video recorder to record the cameras, and the wiring and connectors to connect it all together.
+A security camera system basically consists of a determined number of cameras required to secure and cover a designated area of a property either indoors or outdoors or both.
+It also requires a digital video recorder to record the cameras, and the wiring and connectors to connect it all together.

 Your choice for each camera in your system will depend on whether you want to install it inside or outside, what size lens you need, the resolution (the higher the resolution the clearer the image), whether you need infrared for nighttime viewing, and the mount type (do you need to mount it on a wall, ceiling, pole, etc.) and of course, your budget.

 Some things you need to consider when deciding what quality of security cameras you want installed are:

 - Are you concerned with night vision?
 Infrared LED technology can illuminate an area in the cameras field of view.

 - What kind of image quality are you expecting in the pictures?

 - Do you want to be able to read a license plate number should a car be parked at a visible angle in your driveway or front of your house or business?